kevinweaver/Fountain-of-Plenty/README.md

 # Fountain of Plenty
-A Farcaster Frame that deploys memecoins for free on base with 0 tx signing.
+A Farcaster Frame that deploys memecoins for free on base with no tx signing.

 ```
 yarn install